 - KCWA committee has always thought of new ways to utilize the funds wisely, generated through the donors where many deserving, aspiring students may be able to benefit and obtain higher education to venture new heights.
 With this vision, formed the Central Education Funds in Udupi and Mangalore Diocese.
 SAMPADA was established in Udupi in the year 2017 and SUVIDYA in Mangalore in the year 2018.
 In other words, these funds are revolving education funds where students apply for interest free Education Loans to pursue their dreams.
 The borrowed amount repaid by the students to enable more students to pursue their dreams.
 At SUVIDYA & SAMPADA, one of the major aspects is to provide students with career guidance programs, team building workshops as well as providing them with necessary guidance to apply for various scholarship schemes provided by the government of India.

-- Year 2020 shook the world with COVID 19, while many lost their jobs and loved ones.
+- Year 2020 & 2021 shook the world with COVID 19, while many lost their jobs and loved ones.
 The lockdown severely affected many & found it difficult to manage their daily bread, school fees, airfare to return home, medical treatment and the list is endless.
 During this difficult time, KCWA was thoughtful of supporting its members as well as fellow brethren.
-Funds were raised, charter flight was arranged from Kuwait to Mangalore, food kits, flight tickets, school fees, medical support etc. was provide for those in need.
+Funds were raised, charter flight was arranged from Kuwait to Mangalore, food kits, flight tickets, school fees, medical support etc. was provided for those in need.

 KCWA members’ unwavering support has made it possible to brighten the lives of the less fortunate in the field of education, humane needs and in living lives of dignity.